SGS, EDGECAM and DMG-Mori highlight Advanced machining capabilities

 What the guests said:

-Wesley Tonks, Edgecam Strategic Partnership Manager, concludes: “Edgecam has been working closely with SGS Tool Europe during the past 18 months, combining CAM and tooling expertise.
+Wesley Tonks, EDGECAM Strategic Partnership Manager, concludes: “EDGECAM has been working closely with SGS Tool Europe during the past 18 months, combining CAM and tooling expertize.
 This has been very evident at this event with the case studies presented highlighting the gains that can be made.”